 In September 1067, Baldwin V died.
 Three years later, his son, Baldwin VI, passed away.
 Although Baldwin VI left behind a son, Arnulf III, his uncle, Robert, pressed his claim to Flanders.
 After Robert invaded Ghent, Arnulf’s mother, Richildis, appealed to Philip I for aid.
 In response, the king led an army against Robert.
 After clashing in February 1071, Philip suffered defeat and retreated.
 However, Arnulf would die fighting, while Robert captured Richildis after the battle.

-Despite this setback, Philip I continued the war against Robert.
+Despite this setback, Philip I of France continued the war against Robert.
 Although Robert would be captured, he later escaped to St. Omer.
 After the king attacked the city, Philip and Robert agreed to a truce.
 The king would recognize Robert as count, and Richildis regained her freedom.
 To further cement the peace, Philip married the count’s stepdaughter, Bertha of Holland, in 1072.